Object Detectors in the Open Environment: Challenges, Solutions, and Outlook: Benchmarks and Evaluation

 OpenDet~\cite{han2022expanding} has also developed another benchmark specifically designed for the OSOD task.
 The backbone used for the benchmark is ResNet-50~\cite{he2016deep}.
 It uses 20 PASCAL VOC~\cite{everingham2010pascal} categories as known data and $\{20, 40, 60\}$ non-VOC categories from MS COCO~\cite{lin2014microsoft} as unknown categories for testing.
 Evaluation metrics include Wilderness Impact (WI)~\cite{dhamija2020overlooked} for misclassification rates of unknown versus known categories, Absolute Open-Set Error (AOSE)~\cite{miller2018dropout} for the count of misclassified unknown categories, $mAP$ for detecting known categories, and $AP$ for detecting unknown categories.
 From Fig.~\ref{fig:Open-Set OD} we can identify: \ding{182} As the number of unknown categories escalates ($20\to 80$), there is a corresponding decline in the detection performance (measured by AP and AOSE) for these categories. \ding{183} Owing to the adoption of the density estimation method for unknown-aware estimation, the OpenDet method demonstrates significant advantages in estimating unknown classes compared to the ORE~\cite{joseph2021towards} and DS~\cite{miller2018dropout} methods.

 A benchmark for zero-shot object detection (ZSOD) encompasses the PASCAL VOC (2007+2012)~\cite{everingham2010pascal} benchmark.
 This benchmark utilizes the training sets from both PASCAL VOC's 2007 and 2012 editions for model training, while the validation set serves to evaluate the model's performance.
 It comprises a total of 20 categories, with 16 designated as known categories and the remaining 4 as unknown categories.
 The common backbones used for this benchmark includes RetinaNet~\cite{lin2017focal}, and ResNet-$\{50,101\}$~\cite{he2016deep}.
 The evaluation encompasses two distinct settings: \ding{182} The Zero-shot detection (ZSD) setting, the detector exclusively identifies unknown categories during testing and evaluates the mAP of known and unknown categories from the validation set separately. \ding{183} The generalized zero-shot detection (GZSD) setting, the detector is tasked with simultaneously identifying both known and unknown categories.
 It evaluates the mAP of these categories based on the validation set and calculates the harmonic mean (HM) of the performance metrics for both known and unknown categories.
 According to the results in Tab.~\ref{zsod_voc}, we can identify: \ding{182} Under the ZSD setting, the State-of-the-Art (SOTA) method demonstrates superior inference performance for unknown categories. \ding{183} Under the GZSD setting, which is closer to the open scenario, where simultaneous identification of known and unknown categories is required, the detector performance experiences a decline.
 It shows that existing methods also have difficulties in distinguishing known categories and unknown categories and still need to be improved.
+Another benchmark for ZSOD encompasses the MS COCO~\cite{lin2014microsoft} benchmark.
+This benchmark uses two category divisions: 48 known/17 unknown (denotes as 48/17) and 65 known/15 unknown (denotes as 65/15).
+The common backbones used for this benchmark includes RetinaNet~\cite{lin2017focal}, and ResNet-$\{50,101\}$~\cite{he2016deep}.
+The evaluation encompasses both ZSD and GZSD settings.
+It employs two metrics: Recall@100, which focuses on the top 100 targets with the highest confidence, and the average mean precision (mAP), which assesses detection performance across known, unknown, and all categories.
+Tab.~\ref{coco_zsd} and Tab.~\ref{tab:generalized_zero_shot_detection} detail the settings for ZSD and GZSD settings, we can identify: \ding{182} Model performance varies with different category divisions (48/17 and 65/15), highlighting the significant impact of category division. \ding{183} Synthesis-based method excels in detecting unknown categories, suggesting enhanced model adaptability to unknown classes through feature generation.